Idaho National Laboratory set to expand with 2 new buildings

-The lab held a ceremonial groundbreaking Wednesday for two new buildings: the Cybercore Integration Center and the Collaborative Computing Center, the Post Register reported .
+The Post Register reports the lab held a ceremonial groundbreaking Wednesday for two new buildings: the Cybercore Integration Center and the Collaborative Computing Center.

 The Cybercore Integration Center will host an advanced electronics lab that will be used for cybersecurity and infrastructure security research.
-The Collaborative Computing Center will house a "supercomputer" providing research capabilities that will benefit the lab, universities and other institutions throughout the state thanks to their connection through the Idaho Regional Optical Network.
+The Collaborative Computing Center will house a “supercomputer” providing research capabilities that will benefit not only INL but universities and other institutions throughout Idaho thanks to their connection through the Idaho Regional Optical Network.

-The buildings will bolster important national security-related work and create new professional jobs that will make it easier for people to build careers and raise their families in eastern Idaho, said Mark Peters, INL director.
+Idaho National Laboratory Director Mark Peters says the buildings will bolster important national security-related work and create new professional jobs that will make it easier for people to build careers and raise their families in eastern Idaho.

 Information from: Post Register, http://www.postregister.com